akwerner/dp-public-health/README.md

 - age groups (under 5, 5-14, 15-34, 35-64, 65 and over)
 - off spine geography by age group
 - some suppression for age groups, but that's expected
-- can't get it to export to excel - emailed Glennon for help
+- successfully downloaded asthma ED visits for towns

 _Childhood blood lead_